will-koz/willcoin/README.md

 ## TODO

+- [ ] Token sell not working with hash.

 - [x] Connect to Discord API
 - [x] Parse Commands, call functions with appropriate users and permissions
   - [x] For some remaining commands, create formal functions